-Turn the ring in the wound for the first 2–3 weeks, as this aggravates the wound.
+- Turn the ring in the wound for the first 2–3 weeks, as this aggravates the wound.

-Remove the jewelry during the healing phase.
+- Remove the jewelry during the healing phase.
 Pulling it in and out can increase the likelihood of infection.

-Get hairspray or cosmetics on it while it's healing.
+- Get hairspray or cosmetics on it while it's healing.

-- The piercing gun was originally intended to be used on lobes only.
+The piercing gun was originally intended to be used on lobes only.
 But, the piercing studs are usually too short to accommodate swelling and thicker earlobes.

-- Although the studs themselves may be sterile, piercing guns which touch the lobe before and after the procedure can be easily contaminated with blood.
+- Although the studs themselves may be sterile, piercing guns that touch the lobe before and after the procedure can be easily contaminated with blood.
 The gun may also be indirectly contaminated if the piercer touches the studs after they are installed, and then touches the piercing gun without changing gloves.